 Monitoring

 (1) Total Reduced Sulfur (TRS).
-Each mill shall continuously monitor TRS in accordance with the following:
+Each mill must continuously monitor TRS using the following:

-(a) The monitoring equipment shall determine compliance with the emission limits and reporting requirements established by OAR 340-234-0200 through 340-234-0270, and shall continuously sample and record concentrations of TRS;
+(a) The monitoring equipment must determine compliance with the emission limits and reporting requirements established by OAR 340-234-0200 through 340-234-0270, and must continuously sample and record concentrations of TRS;

-(b) The sources monitored shall include, but are not limited to individual recovery furnaces, and lime kilns.
-All sources shall be monitored down-stream of their respective control equipment, in either the ductwork or the stack, in accordance with the Department Continuous Monitoring Manual;
+(b) The sources monitored must include, but are not limited to individual recovery furnaces, and lime kilns.
+All sources must be monitored down-stream of their respective control devices, in either the ductwork or the stack, using the DEQ Continuous Monitoring Manual;

-(c) Unless otherwise authorized or required by permit, at least once per year, vents from other sources as required in OAR 340-234-0210(1)(e), Other Sources, shall be sampled to demonstrate the representativeness of the emission of TRS using EPA Method 16, 16A, 16B or continuous emission monitors.
-EPA methods shall consist of three separate consecutive runs of one-hour each in accordance with the Department Source Sampling Manual.
-Continuous emissions monitors shall be operated for three consecutive hours in accordance with the Department Continuous Monitoring Manual.
-All results shall be reported to the Department;
+(c) Unless otherwise authorized or required by permit, at least once per year, vents from other sources as required in OAR 340-234-0210(1)(e), other sources, must be sampled to demonstrate the representativeness of the emission of TRS using EPA Method 16, 16A, 16B or continuous emission monitors.
+EPA methods must consist of three separate consecutive runs of one-hour each using the DEQ Source Sampling Manual.
+Continuous emissions monitors must be operated for three consecutive hours using the DEQ Continuous Monitoring Manual.
+All results must be reported to DEQ;

-(d) Smelt dissolving tank vents shall be sampled for TRS quarterly except that testing may be semi-annual when the preceding six source tests were less than 0.0124 gram/Kg BLS (0.025 lb./ton BLS) using EPA Method 16, 16A, 16B or continuous emission monitors.
-EPA methods shall consist of three separate consecutive runs of one-hour each in accordance with the Department Source Sampling Manual.
+(d) Smelt dissolving tank vents must be sampled for TRS quarterly except that testing may be semi-annual when the preceding six source tests were less than 0.0124 gram/Kg BLS (0.025 pound/ton BLS) using EPA Method 16, 16A, 16B or continuous emission monitors.
+EPA methods must consist of three separate consecutive runs of one-hour each using the DEQ Source Sampling Manual.

 (2) Particulate Matter:

-(a) Each mill shall sample the recovery furnace(s), lime kiln(s) and smelt dissolving tank vent(s) for particulate emissions as measured by EPA Method 5 or 17 in accordance with the Department Source Sampling Manual;(C)
+(a) Each mill must sample the recovery furnace, lime kiln and smelt dissolving tank vent for particulate emissions as measured by EPA Method 5 or 17 using the DEQ Source Sampling Manual.
+Particulate matter emission determinations by EPA Method 5 must use water as the cleanup solvent instead of acetone, and consist of the average of three separate consecutive runs having a minimum sampling time of 60 minutes each, a maximum sampling time of eight hours each, and a minimum sampling volume of 31.8 dscf each.

+(A) When applied to recovery furnace gases "dry standard cubic meter" requires adjustment of the gas volume to that which would result in a concentration of 8% oxygen if the oxygen concentration exceeds 8%.

+(B) When applied to lime kiln gases "dry standard cubic meter" requires adjustment of the gas volume to that which would result in a concentration of 10% oxygen if the oxygen concentration exceeds 10%.

+(C) The mill must demonstrate that oxygen concentrations are below the values in (A) and (B) above or furnish oxygen levels and corrected data.

-(b) Each mill shall provide continuous monitoring of opacity of emissions discharged to the atmosphere from each recovery furnace stack in accordance with the Department Continuous Monitoring Manual.
+(b) Each mill must provide continuous monitoring of opacity of emissions discharged to the atmosphere from each recovery furnace stack using the DEQ Continuous Monitoring Manual.

-(c) Recovery furnace particulate source tests shall be performed quarterly except that testing may be semi-annual when the preceding six source tests were less than 0.225 gram/dscm (0.097 grain/dscf) for furnaces subject to OAR 340-234-0210(2)(a) or 0.075 gram/dscm (0.033 grain/dscf) for furnaces subject to OAR 340-234-0210(2)(d)(A);
+(c) Recovery furnace particulate source tests must be performed quarterly except that testing may be semi-annual when the preceding six source tests were less than 0.225 gram/dscm (0.097 grain/dscf) for furnaces subject to OAR 340-234-0210(2)(a) or 0.075 gram/dscm (0.033 grain/dscf) for furnaces subject to OAR 340-234-0210(2)(d)(A);

-(d) Lime kiln source tests shall be performed semi-annually;
+(d) Lime kiln source tests must be performed semi-annually;

-(e) Smelt dissolving tank vent source tests shall be performed quarterly except that testing may be semi-annual when the preceding six source tests were less than 0.187 kilogram per metric ton (0.375 pound per ton) of production.
+(e) Smelt dissolving tank vent source tests must be performed quarterly except that testing may be semi-annual when the preceding six source tests were less than 0.187 kilogram per metric ton (0.375 pound per ton) of production.